-This large DIY geometric wood wall art is perfect for filling in a big space and warming up the room.
+I’ll teach you how to make this large DIY geometric wood wall art.
+It is perfect for filling in a big space and warming up the room.

-I’ve got a big empty wall to work with and needed a piece of art to warm up our living room.
+My reason for creating this is that I’ve got a big empty wall to work with and needed artwork to warm up our living room.

 Since a great way to warm up a space is by using wood, I started thinking about what type of wooden wall art I could make for the area above our sofa.

 I’ve come across lots of beautiful art pieces made from wood.
 But I’m not a finely skilled woodworker, so I wanted to develop a relatively easy DIY project.

 I saw a piece like this, but it had a plywood backing and was encased in a wood frame.

 Having it encased in a frame is handy for hanging the wall art, but I thought it would be much more interesting to have the circles look more three-dimensional, directly popping off the wall.

 Here are some of the best things about this project.
 First, you won’t have any nail holes in your wall since you can use adhesives for the hanging mechanism.

 You don’t have to have power tools, though a miter saw will save you a little bit of time.